ardulogic/symfony-postlt/README.md

 # Apply migration
 php bin/console doctrine:migrations:migrate

-# Or use make command
+# Or use make command which !purges all data and seeds
-make fresh-diff-seed-dev  # Creates diff, migrates, and seeds
+make fresh-diff-seed-dev  # Creates diff, migrates, purges and seeds
 ```

 ## Order Lifecycle Example